There’s No Perfect Deal, But…

 If you’re still looking central

 With the pandemic closing some small businesses, there are vacancies in existing retail locations.
 Even large, national chains are consolidating their presence within regions.
-These factors make expanding your clinic into a high traffic area possible.
+These factors make expanding your clinic into a high-traffic area possible.

 Macie Morris offers her take: “Covid has provided accessibility for expansion in a retail space.
-While some retailers have closed, landlords are interested in filling those spaces, which provides opportunity —definitely for retailers — but for medical tenants in retail as well.
+While some retailers have closed, landlords are interested in filling those spaces, which provides an opportunity —definitely for retailers — but for medical tenants in retail as well.
 With medical clinics, landlords could be more inclined to sign a lease because the office will be more active and are essential.”